I first met Disrupt while escaping from Phil Spector’s tower of ultimate death and destruction that hung over the abyss at the end of the universe.

 Got it, said Disrupt.

 The black smoke pushed at us, reached for us, came within inches, but some force repelled it.
 The tower grew faint, like a radio detuning from a channel, hissing into static.
 We floated in a bubble of noise.
 The tower disappeared.
 There was road under our feet.
 Buildings around us.
 Sunshine.
 Pedestrians.
-We were stood in the middle of a road on a busy street.
 Cars honked their horns.

 Not bad, said Neil, slapping Disrupt on the back.